So, like many of you, I used to suffer from insomnia.

 It does happen.

-It's tragic absolutely tragic.
+It's tragic, absolutely tragic.

 The AG is going to make all the rules for this tracking program.

-So when they're told oh Louie you you're overreacting because this we say in the bill uh it cannot it's nobody can have any of this tracking mechanism or chip or whatever it is uh they can't have it added unless the parent or guardian agree.
+So when they're told, oh, Louis, you're overreacting because this, we say in the bill, it cannot, nobody can have any of this tracking mechanism or CHIP or whatever it is.

-The parent or the guardian doesn't agree and it'll happen.
+The parent or the guardian doesn't agree.

-What you're basically let me put this in layman terms.
+What you're basically, let me put this in layman terms.

 You want to be able to find them.

-But you don't need a federal law that creates a federal program and they say but look Louis there's not going to be a federal database and then they point to language and I see the language that says no money from this bill from this pro grant program may be used to maintain a federal database.
+And then they point to language, and I see the language that says no money from this bill, from this grant program, may be used to maintain a federal database.

 Of course, they'd share that with the feds.

-Um I was very disappointed.
+I was very disappointed.

-So your fellow Texas Congressman Flores actually made a comment speaking on behalf of Paul Ryan that well why don't we just do the things that we agree with Donald Trump on like the let's do the economic plan and let's do uh build the wall maybe and let's do but let's put the more contentious things the areas where we don't agree let's put those on the back burner so that maybe we'll do those later.
+So your fellow Texas Congressman Flores actually made a comment speaking on behalf of Paul Ryan that, well, why don't we just do the things that we agree with Donald Trump on, like let's do the economic plan and let's do build the wall, maybe.

-Now why do I suspect that the Republican establishment is setting Donald Trump up for failure especially on some of the more controversial parts of his agenda like the extreme vetting of refugees or deporting criminal aliens or actually building the wall in its entirety or sending education back to the states.
+Now, why do I suspect that the Republican establishment is setting Donald Trump up for failure, especially on some of the more controversial parts of his agenda, like the extreme vetting of refugees or deporting criminal aliens or actually building the wall in its entirety or sending education back to the states?

 I think most of the energy independence issues he'll be able to deal with through executive orders.

-Well, the reason you say, why am I suspicious?
+You say, why am I suspicious?

 Well, the reason you're suspicious is because we've seen that over and over.

-And I will go back to 2005 and 2006, my very first term, when Bush said, you know, we have got to reform.
+And I go back to 2005 and 2006, my very first term, when Bush said, you know, we have got to reform social security or it's going broke.

 It won't be there for the next generation.